What is snow

 Generally speaking, people associate snow with extreme cold, but in fact, most snowfall occurs when the ground temperature is 9 ° C or more.
 This is because a very important factor is not considered: ambient humidity.
 Humidity is a decisive factor for the presence of snow in a place.
 If the weather is very dry, it will not snow even if the temperature is very low.
 An example of this is the dry valleys of Antarctica, where there is ice but never snow.

-Sometimes the snow dries up.
-It is about those moments in which the snow formed by the environmental humidity passes through a lot of dry air, turning the snowflakes into a kind of powder that does not stick anywhere, ideal for practicing sports on snow.
-Snow after snowfall has different aspects due to the development of weather effects, whether there is strong wind, melting snow, etc.
+Sometimes snow dries.
+This refers to those moments when snow formed by ambient humidity passes through a lot of dry air, turning snowflakes into a kind of powder that doesn't stick anywhere, ideal for snow sports.
+Snow after a snowfall has different appearances due to the development of meteorological effects, whether there is strong wind, melting snow, etc. If you want to learn more about the difference between hail and snow, check out this link.

 Types of snow